IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Possessing elysian fog users to carry out assassinations against prominent Kevarans
 - Grave goods are doped with bone from the Butcher, so that smokers get possessed
-- Butcher has captured Alara as a sacrifice for his final composition - the cultists are gonna do a ritual ==Council Contact - who?
+- Butcher has captured Alara as a sacrifice for his final composition - the cultists are gonna do a ritual
-- Gave Leanna necromantic powers in return for her searching for the Lance of Kevar in the catacombs
+- Morgana/Owl gave Leanna necromantic powers in return for her searching for the Lance of Kevar in the catacombs
 	- or taught leanna the ritual, she plundered fog to get more powers?
 	- TODO: clues for this
 	- hint at dragons, kevar's lance